Reactions to the death of Elizabeth II: Public

 Hundreds of people had gathered outside the gates of Buckingham Palace in London at the time of the announcement.
 Many others used social media to post condolences and tributes both to the Queen and to the British royal family.

 Floral tributes were later left outside Buckingham Palace, Windsor Castle, Sandringham House, Balmoral Castle, the Palace of Holyroodhouse, Hillsborough Castle and Highgrove House.
 Several black cab drivers lined The Mall with their lights on to pay tribute to the Queen.
 Numerous books of condolences were set up at libraries and council offices across the UK.
 In addition to flowers, mourners left Paddington Bear replicas, Corgi soft toys, balloons and marmalade sandwiches at various sites, prompting the Royal Parks to issue a statement, asking mourners to leave only unwrapped flowers, "organic or compostable material", in the interests of sustainability and pest control.
 It was later announced that the flowers would be gradually picked up and composted for landscaping projects and shrubberies, while around 1,000 Paddington bears and other teddies left by the public at royal residences were cleaned and delivered to the British charity Barnardo's.

 It was estimated that more than 700,000 members of the public lined up to see the Queen lying in state and pay their respects.
 The Palace received over 50,000 letters of condolence from members of the public in the aftermath of her death.
-Balmoral Castle's grounds will remain open until the end of 2022 to allow members of the public to visit and pay their respects.
+Balmoral Castle's grounds remained open until the end of 2022 to allow members of the public to visit and pay their respects.